Edinburgh Corporation Tramways

-Edinburgh Corporation Tramways formerly served the City of Edinburgh, Scotland.
-The city used four-wheeled double-decked trams painted dark red (madder) and white – a livery still used by Lothian Buses and the post-2014 Edinburgh Trams.
+Edinburgh Corporation Tramways was a Scottish tram network that formerly served the City of Edinburgh, Scotland.
+The city used four-wheeled double-decked trams painted dark red (madder) and white – a livery still used by Lothian Buses and the modern light rail Edinburgh Trams.

 Origins

 The first trams in Edinburgh were horse-drawn and operated by the Edinburgh Street Tramways Company.
 This replaced an earlier horse-drawn coach system.
 The inaugural service (Haymarket to Bernard Street) ran on 6 November 1871.
 The tracks were laid by Sir James Gowans with John Macrae as engineer.
 These lines complemented and partly replaced the pre-existing horse-drawn carriage from Edinburgh to Leith, the only essential difference being the addition of guide rails.
 In January 1888 the Edinburgh Northern Tramways started the first cable-hauled trams.
 This had its depot and drive-mechanism on Henderson Row, a building partially preserved in the Royal London (formerly Scottish Life Assurance) offices there.
 Part of the winding gear is preserved on the pavement to the east side of the office.
 In 1894 the Edinburgh Street Tramway lines in Edinburgh (but not Leith or Portobello) were taken over by the Edinburgh and District Tramways Company.
 On 1 July 1919 Edinburgh Corporation took over the operation of the city's tramways.
-The system remained under the overall control of R. S. Pilcher, who had joined the company in 1918 having previously run Aberdeen's tramways.
+The system remained under the overall control of R. S. Pilcher, who had joined the company in 1918 having previously run Aberdeen Corporation Tramways.

 Leith Corporation took over the still horse-drawn Leith tramlines in 1904 and introduced electric traction in 1905 (the first electric system in Scotland).
 Edinburgh Corporation took over the Leith system in 1920 (see below).